 It’s a huge round body of water surrounded by lush generous vegetation.
 You can see the beautifully shaped rocks emerging from the deep bottom through the emerald crystalline water.

-The only time I went I spent the whole day, lay on the huge platform watching people jumping and after too long a hesitation, I managed to jump too.
+The only time I went I spent the whole day, lying on the huge platform watching people jumping and after too long a hesitation, I managed to jump too.
 So proud.

 But the platform was not that high.
 It was a weekday and the cenote was not that crowded.
 Just a few tourists and some divers.